-The authors appreciate support received from the European Union Horizon 2020 research and innovation programme under grant agreement No 671698 (ExaHyPE).
+The authors appreciate support received from the European Union Horizon 2020 research and innovation programme.
 This work made use of the facilities of the Hamilton HPC Service of Durham University.
 Particular thanks are due to Henk Slim for supporting us with Hamilton.
-Thanks are due to all members of the ExaHyPE consortium who made this research possible; notably and J.-M. Gallard for integrating aggressively optimised compute kernels into ExaHyPE, and K. Duru, A.-A. Gabriel as well as L. Rannabauer for realising a seismic benchmark on top of ExaHyPE.
-The authors are particular thankful to Leonhard Rannabauer for the support on running the seismic benchmarks.
-All underlying software is open source (Bader et al. 2014-2019).
+Thanks are due to all members of the ExaHyPE consortium who made this research possible; notably J.-M. Gallard for integrating aggressively optimized compute kernels into ExaHyPE and K. Duru, A.-A. Gabriel as well as L. Rannabauer for realizing the seismic benchmark on top of ExaHyPE.
+The authors are particular thankful to L. Rannabauer for the support on running the seismic benchmarks.
+All underlying software is open source (Bader et al., 2014-2019).